CampingCare/n8n-node/README.md

 **"Invalid API Key" error**

 - Verify your API key in the Starfish dashboard
+- Check that the key hasn't expired
-- Update the key in n8n credentials
+- Update the key in n8n credentials if necessary

 **Webhook not receiving events**

-- Check that the workflow is activated
+- Ensure the workflow is activated
-- Verify the webhook exists in Starfish dashboard
+- Verify the webhook exists in your Starfish dashboard (Settings > Webhooks)
-- Ensure n8n is accessible from the internet
+- Check that n8n is accessible from the internet (for webhooks to work)
+- Review your firewall and network settings

 **Date format errors**

 - Ensure all dates use YYYY-MM-DD format
 - For datetime fields, use YYYY-MM-DD HH:MM:SS format
+- Check your system timezone settings

 **Meta operations not working**

 - Verify the resource supports meta operations
 - Check that the meta key is valid for the resource type
 - Some meta operations may require specific permissions
+- Ensure your API key has the necessary scopes

+**Rate limiting issues**

+- Implement delays between API calls if needed
+- Check the API documentation for rate limits
+- Consider batching operations where possible

+**Connection timeouts**

+- Check your internet connection
+- Verify the Starfish API endpoint is accessible
+- Try again after a few moments

 ## Contributing